 Because passive scanning consumes a longer period of time, DFS Scan Time (an SCU Global setting) enables you to determine the dwell (listen) time (in milliseconds or ms) when passively scanning on a DFS channel.

 Note: When decreasing the scan time (to a value lower than the default) for DFS channels, corresponding changes in the infrastructure's beacon period are recommended.
-For optimal performance and reliability, Summit recommends a dwell time that is 1.5 times that of the beacon period.
+For optimal performance and reliability, Laird recommends a dwell time that is 1.5 times that of the beacon period.
 For example, if the DFS scan time is set to 30 ms, the beacon period should be adjusted to 20 ms.

 Note: If you adjust this parameter directly in the registry, and configure it to a number outside of the 20-500 ms range, the setting value will return to the default (120 ms).

 DHCP (Domain Host Configuration Protocol) is a protocol for dynamically assigning IP addresses to network computers.
 With DHCP, a computer can automatically be given a unique IP address (selected from a master list by the DHCP server) each time the computer connects to the network.